SoftacomCompany/Delphi-YOLO-ONNX-RuntimeWrapper/README.md

 end;

 ```
-When API functions are called, initialization and connection to the python module will be done automatically.
+When API functions are called, initialization and connection to the Python module will be done automatically.
-But if desired or in case of failure, initialization is performed by calling the **Initialize** function with the full path to the python library.
+But if desired or in case of failure, initialization is performed by calling the **Initialize** function with the full path to the Python library.
 ```pascal
 function Initialize(const aDllName: string = ''): Boolean;
 ```